AidanFray/ROP_Emporium/0x04_badchars/64-bit/README.md

 # badchars - 64bit

-The concept of exploitation is very similar except the consideration of calling convention.
+The concept of exploitation is very similar to the [32-bit exploit](../32-bit/README.md) except the consideration of calling convention.

 Gadgets for writing data:
 ```